jvican/zinc/README.md

 This means that it reuses the current sbt compiler for several tasks, like compiling dependent subprojects before executing `zincCompile`.

-However, there are some tips that you need to know in order to compare numbers between Zinc 1.0 and Zinc 0.13.13:
+This situation will soon change.
+However, until then, here are some tips that you need to know in order to compare numbers between Zinc 1.0 and Zinc 0.13.13:

 * Make sure that you have not compiled anything before in the same session,